 I’ve been in the business world for close to 20 years now.
 For more than half of those years, I’ve been in a profession I once knew very little about and cared nothing for.
 I’m pretty sure the term Human Resources never even came up in Business School (if it did, it certainly didn’t resonate.)
 And yet here I am waving the HR profession’s banner.
 Why?
 I have no freakin’ idea.
 And most who know me…like really know me…simply bust a gut at the idea of an organization actually letting me set foot near their HR team.
 There you have it, I probably don’t belong here.
 I wake up some days and wonder whether this is really my life.
 Is this what I was put on this earth to do?
 No way.
 It’s a means to an end and I don’t mind saying it.

-‘Tis the season when those approaching the end of their commitment to higher-education are starting to get serious about finding their first “real” job; hopefully many are focused on getting one that might actually lead to a career.
-I wish you luck…you’ll need a lot of it.
-For those of you who have even the slightest notion that HR might be your calling, I could probably give you a pretty good sales pitch for why you should “go for it.”
+I met with a bunch of HR undergraduate students the other day.
+They’re looking for that first job…and not having a lot of luck.
+It’s a bad time to graduate.
+It just is.
+So while you’re reflecting, if you have even the slightest notion that HR might be your calling, I could probably give you a pretty good sales pitch for why you should “go for it.”
 That may be what you want to hear, but it’s not what you need to hear.
 You really need someone to tell you why you just might want to avoid this crazy f’d up gig.
 So here it is.
 Please don’t get into HR if you:

 - Want to be respected based solely on the virtue of your title or role,

 - struggle with caste systems and second-class citizenship,

 - are allergic to rules and regulations,